skanipakala/Automated-Hangouts-Bot-using-Camera-io/README.md

 # Automated-Hangouts-Bot-using-Camera-io

 ---------------------------------------------------------------------------------------------
-What I used:
+## What I used:
 * Windows 10 mobile phone
      * Install "Camera IO" app and enable motion detection on client PC
 * Python
 * Windows 10 PC

 ---------------------------------------------------------------------------------------------
-Basic Overview
+## Basic Overview

-# Used Selenium Python module to automatically scan smartphone's database for new images from the "camera io" app and download them to user's hard drive.
+* Used Selenium Python module to automatically scan smartphone's database for new images from the "camera io" app and download them to user's hard drive.

-# Next I used Hangouts_Bot.py to send texts and upload those previously downloaded pictures to Google Hangouts when I can access them from anywhere in the world.
+* Next I made a Hangouts bot to send texts and upload those previously downloaded pictures to Google Hangouts where I can access them from anywhere in the world.

-# File_deleter.py is optional.
+* File_deleter.py is optional.
 It will simply delete all pictures form the phone to save space.

 ---------------------------------------------------------------------------------------------
 # Hangouts_Bot.py